 The prices of iron & steel and aluminium directly affect the cost of raw materials in the precision component engineering industry in Singapore.
 Metal raw materials in Singapore mainly rely on imports from certain major economies such as Malaysia, U.S., the European Union (EU) and South Africa.
-Prices of iron & steel and aluminium in Malaysia, U.S., EU and South Africa generally maintained an upward trend from 2018 to 2022 without much material fluctuation, except for a drop in iron & steel prices from US\$4.8/kg to US\$3.2/kg and a rise in aluminium prices from US\$6.4/kg to US\$10.1/kg in Malaysia from 2019 to 2020, which could affect the operation costs of the service providers in the precision engineering industry in Singapore and Malaysia, including our Group.
-The drop in iron & steel prices in 2020 was due to the lockdown measures during COVID-19 pandemic which reduced demand and prices for steel in key end-use industries, and the rise in aluminium prices was due to a large amount of aluminium being demanded and exported to China from Malaysia as China was then under pressure of environmental protection commitment and limited the production of aluminium domestically, which drove up demand and prices of aluminium from Malaysia.
-The prices of iron & steel and aluminium are expected to steadily grow further at CAGRs ranging from 1.4% to 3.2% and 0.5% to 3.2% in Malaysia, U.S., EU and South Africa over the period from 2022 to 2027.
+Prices of iron & steel and aluminium in Malaysia, U.S., EU and South Africa generally maintained an upward trend from 2019 to 2023 without much material fluctuation, except for a drop in iron & steel prices from US\$4.8/kg to US\$3.2/kg and a rise in aluminium prices from US\$6.4/kg to US\$10.1/kg in Malaysia from 2019 to 2020, which could affect the operation costs of the service providers in the precision engineering industry in Singapore and Malaysia, including our Group.
+The drop in iron & steel prices in Malaysia in 2020 was due to factors such as the lockdown measures during COVID-19 pandemic which reduced demand and prices for steel in key end-use industries, coupled with the excess steel production capacity in Malaysia, while the rise in aluminium prices was due to a large amount of aluminium being demanded and exported to China from Malaysia as China was then under pressure of environmental protection commitment and limited the production of aluminium domestically, which drove up demand and prices of aluminium imported from Malaysia.
+The prices of iron & steel and aluminium are expected to steadily grow further at CAGRs ranging from 1.1% to 4.0% and 0.3% to 5.7% in Malaysia, U.S., EU and South Africa over the period from 2023 to 2028.

-Price of iron & steel(1), Malaysia, U.S., EU and South Africa, 2018-2027E
+Price of iron & steel(1), Malaysia, U.S., EU and South Africa, 2019-2028E

-Price of aluminium(1), Malaysia, U.S., EU and South Africa, 2018-2027E
+Price of aluminium(1), Malaysia, U.S., EU and South Africa, 2019-2028E